aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     }
     ```

     The function you just wrote will be called any time a new client connects to our chat server at the `/chat` path (which will be available locally at `wss://localhost/chat`)[^4].
-In chat app parlance, what we’ve created is a “room.”
+In chat app parlance, what we’ve created is known as a “room.”
 So let’s try and join it and see what happens.

     ### Room for improvement